 487 Microbiology for Environmental Science and Engineering Spring.
 3(3-0) Interdepartmental with Environmental Engineering.
 Administered by Environmental Engineering.
 P: ENE 280 Fundamentals of microbiology.
-Application of these concepts to environmental processes such as wastewater treatment, human health and bioremediation.
-489 Air Pollution: Science and Engineering Spring.
+Application of these concepts to environmental processes such as wastewater treatment, human health and bioremedi- Air Pollution: Science and Engineering-489 Spring.
 3(3-0) Interdepartmental with Environmental Engineering.
 Administered by Environmental Engineering.
-P: (CEM 141 or CEM 151 or LB 171) and (MTH 133 or MTH 153H or LB 119) and (ENE 280 or BE 230) and (CE 321 or CHE 311) R: Open to juniors or seniors or graduate students in the College of Engineering.
-Basic physical and chemical principles governing indoor and atmospheric air pollution.
-Elements of air pollution meteorology, climate change, atmospheric transformations and transport.
-Air pollution sources and methods for their control.
-The role of local, state and federal government in air pollution control.
+P: (CEM 141 or CEM 151 or LB 171) and (MTH 133 or MTH 153H or LB 119) and (ENE 280 or BE 230) and (CE 321 or CHE 311) and (CE 372 or CHE 316) and ((ME 201 or concurrently) or (BE 351 or concurrently) or (CHE 321 or concurrently)) R: Open to juniors or seniors or graduate students in the College of Engi- Basic physical and chemical principles governing indoor and atmospheric air pollutant fate, transport and control technologies.
 490 Independent Study Fall, Spring, Summer.
 1 to 3 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 R: Open to seniors in the College of Engineering.
 Approval of department.
 Civil engineering problem of specific interest to the student and a faculty member.
-May be analysis or design.
+May be analysis or desian.
 492 Selected Topics in Civil Engineering Fall, Spring.
 1 to 4 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 R: Approval of department.
 Selected topics related to construction engineering, fluid mechanics, geotechnical engineering, hydrology, pavements, structural engineering, or transportation engineering.
 495 Senior Design in Civil and Environmental Engineering Fall, Spring.
-4(2-3) P: (CE 274 and CE 371 and CE 372) and (ENE 421 or ENE 422 or ENE 483 or ENE 489 or CE 418 or CE 431 or CE 405 or CE 406 or CE 444 or CE 449) and (ENE 421 or ENE 422 or ENE 483 or ENE 489 or CE 405 or CE 406 or CE 418 or CE 431 or CE 444 or CE 449) and (ENE 421 or ENE 422 or ENE 489 or CE 405 or CE 405 or CE 431 or CE 444 or CE 449) and (ENE 421 or ENE 422 or ENE 483 or ENE 489 or CE 405 or CE 406 or CE 418 or CE 431 or CE 444 or CE 449) R: Open to seniors in the Civil Engineering Major or in the Environmental Engineering Major.
+4(2-3) P: (CE 274 and CE 371 and CE 372) and (ENE 421 or ENE 422 or ENE 483 or ENE 489 or CE 418 or CE 431 or CE 405 or CE 406 or CE 444 or CE 449) and (ENE 421 or ENE 422 or ENE 483 or ENE 489 or CE 405 or CE 406 or CE 418 or CE 431 or CE 444 or CE 449) and (ENE 421 or ENE 422 or ENE 483 or ENE 489 or CE 405 or CE 418 or CE 405 or CE 406 or CE 418 or CE 431 or CE 444 or CE 449) R: Open to seniors in the Civil Engineering Major or in the Environmental Engineering Major.
 Preliminary design.
 Application of design concepts in civil engineering.
 Integrated design solutions using geotechnical, hydrological, pavement, structural, environmental, and transportation considerations.
 Planning the design process.
 Design Specifications.
 Cost.
 Written and oral presentations.
 Issues of professional practice.
-801 Nonlinear Structural Mechanics Spring of odd years.
+496 Review for the CE and ENE Fundamentals of Engineering Exams Fall, Spring.
+1(1-0) P: CE 495 or concur- Fall, Spring.
+1(1-0) P: CE 495 or concurrently eview of general, civil, and environmental engi- Review of general, civil, and environmental engineering topics in preparation for sitting the NCEES Fundamentals of Engineering Exam 801 Nonlinear Structural Mechanics Spring of odd years.
 3(3-0) RB: Basic knowledge on the design of steel (CE405) and concrete structures (CE406), matrix methods of structural analysis (CE400), background in differential equations.
 Theory and methods related to the nonlinear behavior and analysis of structures with focus on line-type elements in two dimensions.
 Inelastic behavior of structural materials.
 Stability of structures.
 Nonlinear behavior and analysis of members and structural systems.
 Methods for iterative solution strategies and use of special computer software.
-802 Introduction to Dynamics and Earthquake Engineering Fall.
+802 Introduction to Dynamics and Earthquake Engineering Spring.
 2 credits.
 RB: MSM 306 Not open to students with credit in ME 461.